harness/developer-hub/docs/software-engineering-insights/sei-resource-center/sei-dora-metrics-handbook.md

 #### Correlation Prerequisite

-Ensuring an accurate correlation between JIRA and SCM depends on including the JIRA ticket ID in the SCM commit message and PR title.
+Ensuring an accurate correlation between JIRA and SCM depends on including the `JIRA ticket ID` in the `SCM commit message` and `PR title`.
 If this information is missing, the correlation, and consequently, the Lead Time calculation will be inaccurate.

 #### Multiple Stages in CI/CD